Damian McInally

 Damian McInally (born 23 December 1975 in Brisbane, Australia) is a Rugby Union player who has represented Australia in the annual under 21 southern cross championships and Australian Rugby Sevens.
+He has played for the Queensland Reds and ACT Brumbies in the Southern Hemisphere Super 12 competition (now Super Rugby).

-A quick and elusive outside back he has played for the Queensland Reds and ACT Brumbies in the Southern Hemisphere Super 12 competition (now Super Rugby).
-Whilst contracted to the ACT Brumbies, McInally captained the Canberra Vikings team Queensland Premier Rugby championships three consecutive titles, 2001, 2002 and 2003, in the premier Queensland Premier Rugby competition.
+While contracted to the ACT Brumbies, McInally captained the Canberra Vikings, leading them to three consecutive Queensland Premier Rugby championships in 2001, 2002, and 2003.

-McInally played for Japan's Top League side the Kubota Spears from 2004–09.
+McInally played for Japan's Top League side the Kubota Spears from 2004 to 2009.
 He was refused permission to represent Japan in the 2007 Rugby World Cup competition in France.

 McInally made his debut for the ACT Veterans Rugby Club on 2 May 2015.
 Stephen Larkham brought McInally to the match.
 The pair played alongside each other in the fastest ACT Veterans backline ever.